klaxit/open-carpooling-service-specification/connect-specification.md

 * **`state`**: OPTIONAL.
 Opaque value used to maintain state between the request and the callback, to prevent CSRF attacks (see [RFC 6819 - section 5.3.5](https://datatracker.ietf.org/doc/html/rfc6819#section-5.3.5).

 If the PROVIDER supports Proof Key for Code Exchange (PKCE), `code_challenge` and `code_challenge_method` parameters MUST be provided.
-If not, the `state` parameter MUST be used to prevent CSRF attacks (see https://tools.ietf.org/html/draft-ietf-oauth-security-topics-15#section-4.7.1).
+If not, the `state` parameter MUST be used to prevent CSRF attacks as specified in [OAuth 2.0 Security Best Current Practice - section 4.7.1](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-15#section-4.7.1).

 The PROVIDER response MUST be a web process allowing the end-user to enter its PROVIDER authentication credentials.